gophergala/sbuca/README.md

 If you want to download the Certificate instead of the JSON, you can add `?format=file`

-    curl localhost:8600/certificates -XPOST --data-urlencode csr@test.csr > test.crt
+    curl localhost:8600/certificates?format=file -XPOST --data-urlencode csr@test.csr > test.crt

 ### Get the Certificate by ID

     sbuca getcrt --host localhost:8600 [ID] > test.crt

-You can also use curl to get the Certificate (I use ID=20 as example)
+You can also use curl to get the Certificate (I use ID=2 as example)

-    curl localhost:8600/certificates/20?format=file > test.crt
+    curl localhost:8600/certificates/2?format=file > test.crt

-Congrat, `myserver.crt` is the signed certification

 ### Get CA's Certificate